Contract Terms and Conditions

 - compute wages in compliance with applicable overtime laws

-- enforce compliant meal, rest and heat recovery period policies and practices, including payment of premiums for missed or non-compliant breaks as required by applicable law
+- enforce compliant meal, rest and heat recovery period policies and practices, including payment of premiums for missed or non-compliant breaks as required by law

-- provide employees legally compliant pay stubs
+- provide employees applicable state compliant pay stubs

 - pay employees all wages timely, including at the end of the payroll period and at the time of termination or resignation